tumale/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$ ls cse15l-lab-reports/clouds.md
 cse15l-lab-reports/clouds.md
 ```
 This command lists out files and folders within the given path.
 Since there are no other files within the clouds.md file, it just returns that file itself in the output.
+Since files cannot be contained within other files, no other files would be listed, so it would have to be within a folder in order to be listed.
 <br>
 The output is not an error.